-The Mt. of Beatitudes overlooks the four-mile long Plain of Gennesaret, an area famed for its fertility.
+The Mt. of Beatitudes overlooks the four-mile-long (6.5-km) Plain of Gennesaret, an area famed for its fertility.
 Josephus said this plain was the location of “nature’s crowning achievement.”
-Several times the New Testament records that Jesus was in this area including when he healed the multitudes here and faced Pharisaic condemnation for ritual impurity (Mark 6-7).
+Several times the New Testament records that Jesus was in this area including when he healed the multitudes here and faced Pharisaic condemnation for ritual impurity (Mark 6–7).

 Mount of Beatitudes (Catholic Encyclopedia) Extensive article, but locates the sermon at the Horns of Hattin.